OpenBCI/Documentation/docs/04AddOns/01-Headwear/03-Headband_Tutorial.md

 * Access built-in widgets such as Focus Widget, Band Power, Accelerometer, EEG Head Plot, and MUCH more

 As always, don't hesitate to email us at support@openbci.com for assistance!

+## Signal Troubleshooting

+- Moisten	a	Q-Tip	in	rubbing	alcohol,	and	scrub	the	surface	of	the	head	directly	underneath	the	contact	point	for	each	electrode.
+This	will	remove	oil/debris	from	the	skin,	resulting	in	a	better	signal.
+Then	place	the	headband	on	the	head,	with	the	center	electrode in	the	center	of	the	forehead.
+- The flat and snap electrodes can be used with [electrode gel](https://shop.openbci.com/collections/frontpage/products/electrodegel) Inject electrode gel into the contact area using any standard small syringe.
+This will improve signal quality by lowering the skin-electrode impedance.